sagemath/sagewiki_to_gh-2022-10-10/combinat.md

 === Short instructions ===

  1. To install the experimental patches provided by Sage-combinat, you first need to install Sage.
+You have two options.

+    * Binary installation (takes less time; only option on Windows; only works if a binary exists for your system):

+        1. Download a binary distribution from [[http://sagemath.org/download.html]] and follow the installation instructions on that page.

+    * Source installation (recommended, but time-consuming; works for Linux and OSX as long as you have a compilier):

         1. Download the source code archive for the latest version [[http://sagemath.org/download-source.html]].
         1. Extract the archive (change the version number appropriately):
             {{{
 tar -xvf sage-4.1.tar
 }}}
         1. Compile (this may take several hours):
             {{{
 cd sage-4.1
 make
 }}}

+    See [[http://sagemath.org/download-source.html]] for more detailed installation instructions.

  1. Install Sage-combinat:
     {{{